macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 in C++ and it does not work well -- the moment you realize you need `const` somewhere it might be the same moment you also note you have to rewrite half of your program just to add `const`.

+As for neutral -- we can pass any kind of data to neutral, but we can pass neutral to another neutral only.
+Neutral is thought off "I don't care" kind of mutability, first example is `IndexIterator` which takes neutral `IIndexable`.
+If the parameter was mutable we couldn't pass const, if it was const we couldn't pass mutable.

 #### Type constraints